Glassy Signatures in Water's Second Liquid

 \subsection{A Glass Transition Temperature in the Range $\sim$181--197~K}

-The preceding analysis points to a glass transition significantly above the commonly accepted value of 136 K. Rather than characterizing the glass transition apparent within simulation time scales, we estimate the experimental glass transition by extrapolating well-equilibrated relaxation dynamics to the temperature $T_g$ at which the structural relaxation time reaches $\tau=100$~s, the conventional experimental definition of the glass transition.
+The preceding analysis motivates an independent estimation of the glass transition temperature ($T_g$).
+Rather than characterizing the glass transition apparent within simulation time scales, we estimate the experimental $T_g$ by extrapolating well-equilibrated relaxation dynamics to the temperature $T_g$ at which the structural relaxation time reaches $\tau=100$~s, the conventional experimental definition of the glass transition.
 To this end we employ the Vogel–Fulcher–Tammann (VFT) form,